DanielBradford/rubic/README.md

 ## **REGISTERED USER FEATURES**
-Apart from Login and Register, all of the above features are accessible in addition to the following:

 ## **Profile Page**
 After login and registration the user is directed to the profile page.
 On first arrival they are greeted with a flash message 'Welcome {username}'.